clokep/clokep.github.io/content/articles/testing-wireviz.rst

     :code: yaml
     :class: highlight

-The only thing I couldn't figure out was how to list two pins with the proper names and pins numbers, but ignore all the other ones.
-Note a huge deal for a 36-pin connector.
+:strike:`The only thing I couldn't figure out was how to list two pins with the proper names and pins numbers, but ignore all the other ones.
+Note a huge deal for a 36-pin connector.`
+See the comments below, this is doable, although a little awkward!

 It did create a fairly pretty diagram after running ``wireviz subaru-wiring.yaml`` and is certainly easier than directly using `graphviz`_.
 It ouputs a SVG, PNG,